 Executive Summary

-Leaders of private enterprise acknowledge the connection between employee engagement and better performance, and they invest time and effort into employee wellness, rightfully expecting significant ROIs.
-The DHS 2018 Best Places to Work ranking indicates that given the importance and impact of the DHS’s mission on the safety and security of our nation, DHS should follow suit.
-This white paper offers an investigation into the historical context and causes for DHS’s low ranking and suggests steps to improve morale.
-It concludes that an integrated communications campaign could raise morale and augment current efforts to create “One DHS.”
+Leaders of private enterprises acknowledge the connection between employee engagement and better performance and invest time and effort into employee wellness, rightfully expecting significant ROIs.
+The DHS 2018 Best Places to Work ranking indicates that the DHS should follow suit.
+Devotion to employee engagement is especially salient for the DHS given the importance and impact of their mission on the safety and security of our nation.
+This white paper concludes that an integrated communications campaign could raise employee engagement and augment current efforts to create “One DHS”.

 • A creative campaign driven by a scientific process involving qualitative and quantitative research